 If you choose to freeze the pie, make sure you cover it well in clingfilm, and add kitchen foil for extra protection too.
 To defrost, place it in the fridge the night before.

 And that’s your pumpkin pie ready for yet another fabulous Thanksgiving.
-If you fancy something similar, but equally delicious, how about some Old-Fashioned Sweet Potato Pie?
+If you fancy something similar, how about my Mini Pumpkin Pies with Whipped Cream?
+As delicious, perfect for any party.

 - 250 g plain flour